**Update May 2021**

 Where does my climb start from?

-The Dare Skywalk experiences start at Basecamp, where you will check in and complete your waiver form.
+The Dare Skywalk experiences start at Basecamp, where you will check in, get kitted up and be briefed with the relevant safety information.
 Climbs are available throughout the day and Basecamp opens 30 minutes before the first climb.

 How long does the experience last?

-Before arriving for your climb, you will need to have completed the medical questionnaire that you will have been sent in advance.
+Before arriving for your climb, you will need to have completed the Covid-19 medical questionnaire and waiver form for you and any supervised minors in your group.
+The links for these can be found in your confirmation email, which you will have been sent in advance.

 The Dare Skywalk experience itself lasts 90 minutes.
 This includes the pre-climb safety briefing and your de-kitting after returning from your climb.
-However, you will need to factor in extra time both to complete the waiver form before you check in and to use the complimentary lockers before embarking on the experience.
-We would recommend that you allow at least 15 minutes for this.
+Please arrive 20 minutes before your scheduled climb time.
+This will allow time to check-in, use the complimentary lockers and get kitted up, before embarking on the experience.

 Please be aware that we are unable to refund or reschedule climbs due to lateness.